Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Conclusion

 \section{Conclusion}

-In this study, we utilize two types of methods for platelet demand forecasting, univariate and multivariate methods.
-Univariate methods, ARIMA and Prophet, forecast platelet demand only by considering the historical demand information, while multivariate methods, lasso and LSTM, also consider clinical indicators.
-The high error rate for the univariate models motivates us to utilize clinical indicators to investigate their ability to improve the accuracy of forecasts.
-Results show that lasso regression and LSTM networks outperform the univariate methods when a limited amount of data are available.
+In this study, we utilized two types of methods for platelet demand forecasting, univariate and multivariate methods.
+Univariate methods, ARIMA and Prophet, forecast platelet demand only by considering the historical demand information, while multivariate methods, lasso regression, random forest and LSTM networks, also consider clinical predictors.
+The error levels for the univariate models, particularly in the case that a small amount of data is available, motivates us to utilize clinical predictors to investigate their ability to improve the accuracy of forecasts.
+Results show that lasso regression, random forest and LSTM networks outperform the univariate methods when a limited amount of data are available.
 Moreover, since they include clinical predictors in the forecasting process, their results can aid in building a robust decision making and blood utilization system.
-On the other hand, when there is access to a sufficient amount of data, a simple univariate model such as ARIMA can work as well as the more complex methods.
+However, their application is not limited to platelet products.
+We believe that they can be used in various areas, including healthcare in general, finance and climate studies, when data features are available.
+On the other hand, when there is access to a sufficient amount of data, the marginal improvement for a simple univariate model such as ARIMA is higher than for multivariate models.
+In such scenarios, univariate models can be applied to historical data for demand forecasting, regardless of the product, which makes these models generalizable and widely applicable.

-Future extensions of this work will include: (i) proposing an optimal ordering policy based on the predicted demand over a planning horizon with ordering cost, wastage cost and shortage (same-day order) cost; (ii) further exploring the lasso regression approach to enhance variable selection, with a particular focus on interpretability (this not only will affect the lasso model itself, but also may improve LSTM forecasting accuracy since LSTM inputs are selected with the lasso regression); (iii) explore the generality of the results (outside of Hamilton).
+Future extensions of this work will include: (i) proposing an optimal ordering policy based on the predicted demand over a planning horizon with ordering cost, wastage cost and shortage (same-day order) cost; (ii) further exploring the lasso regression approach to enhance variable selection, with a particular focus on interpretability (this will not only affect the lasso regression itself, but also may improve LSTM forecasting accuracy since LSTM inputs are selected using lasso regression); (iii) more extensive empirical evaluation of the proposed models; (iv) exploring the generality of the results (outside of Hamilton).